-We can provide advice and administer routine and travel vaccinations for children and adults, some of which are not available on the NHS.
-All vaccinations are administered by our friendly team of local GPs.
+Our GPs provide advice and administer routine and travel vaccinations for children and adults, some of which are not available on the NHS.

 What are vaccinations and why do I need them?